 I did this, not to make it any healthier, (though it does that), but because I just love what it brings to the recipe.

 Call this Olive Oil Chocolate Chip Banana Bread what you will, but I’m having it for dessert.
-(Okay, and breakfast!)
+(And breakfast!)